 I’m not going to lie to you, this is my greatest full-time struggle.
 I really miss my boys!

 However, I was not fully prepared for how hard it would be not seeing them often.
 This is really more of an empty nest struggle, than a full-time travel struggle.
-Even living in the same city, as they became building their adult lives we didn’t see each other as often as I’d like.
+Even living in the same city, as they began building their adult lives we didn’t see each other as often as I’d like.
 My oldest son and I even resorted to scheduling weekly hikes.
 Now we have to find other ways to keep our relationship strong.

 Tips for Keeping in Touch

-Texting is a simply way for us to keep up a conversation throughout the day.
+Texting is a simple way for us to keep up a conversation throughout the day.
 Anytime something strikes us, we can send a quick message or photo.
 Sometimes we even send audio chats back and forth.

 In the last few months we’ve visited our oldest son in Virginia, Sean’s brother in North Carolina, my parents in Tennessee, and Sean’s parents in Florida.
 So traveling in the RV really has allowed us to see them more often than we were able to in our previous, busy lives.

-We’ve ensured our itinerary over the next year will take us to Texas to see our two younger sons, as well as getting us back to Virginia in time for our oldest son’s wedding!
+We’ve ensured our itinerary over the next year will take us to Texas to see our two younger sons, as well as get us back to Virginia in time for our oldest son’s wedding!

-We also include 2 plane tickets per year for each son to come visit us at a place of their choosing.
+We also include 2 plane tickets per year for each son to come to visit us at a place of their choosing.
 And when all else fails, I fly to see them!